 1. School History Day Fairs

 Students display their projects at their school, and teachers or judges choose the projects that will advance to the regional competition.
 Depending on school size, the school fair may be very large or take place within one classroom.
-You may use the sample judge training PowerPoint or the following judge criteria forms for the competition if you choose.
+You may use the sample judge training PowerPoint or the following judge criteria forms for the competition.